muter-mutation-testing/muter/Docs/mutation_score_vs_test_code_coverage.md

 It's not possible to have a mutation score > 0 and to have 0% code coverage.
 This would mean that you don't execute any of your application code in your test suite but your test suite somehow caught errors.

-A **high mutation score**, with a **high amount of code coverage coverage**, indicates a very rigorous test suite; a lot of your application code is executed in your test suite, and the assertions that you're using in your test suite generally catch any mutations introduced.
+A **high mutation score**, with a **high amount of code coverage coverage**, indicates a very rigorous test suite; a lot of your application code is executed in your test suite, and the assertions that you're using in your test suite generally catch any introduced mutants.

 A **high mutation score**, with a **low amount of code coverage**, indicates that a lot of your application code is not tested, but that which is tested has robust tests validating the logic.